The Rover (2014 film): Home media

-The film released on DVD and Blu-ray in USA on 16 September 2014, by Lionsgate Home Entertainment.
+The film was released on DVD and Blu-ray in USA on 16 September 2014, by Lionsgate Home Entertainment.
 Bonus features include deleted scenes and a "making-of" segment title "Something Elemental: Making The Rover".
 It became available for online streaming and digital download through iTunes and amazon on 23 August 2014 in United States.
 It was released on DVD in UK on 5 January 2015.

 Reception

 Box office

 The film received a limited release first, similarly like A24's previous releases Spring Breakers and The Bling Ring; it grossed over $69,302 at an average of $13,860 per theatre in its opening weekend, which took place at 5 theatres in Los Angeles and New York City.
 It had a wide release at 608 theatres and earned $481,214 at an average of $791 per theatre in its opening weekend.
 It surpassed The Railway Man for the lowest opening weekend of a film in 600 or more theaters during 2014.

 The film has earned a worldwide total of $3.2 million.